Te Puia combines Maori culture, our national icon – the kiwi bird, and geothermal activity on the city’s doorstep, 3km from Rotorua centre.

 Two brown kiwi live in the Kiwi House at Te Puia – Kiritehere (male) and Marokopa (female).
-Most kiwi are nocturnal so the Kiwi House is dark inside during the day so visitors can hopefully see the flightless little birds foraging for food.
-(The Southern brown kiwi can be active day and night and trampers on the Rakiura track in Stewart Island had a nice kiwi surprise.)
+Most kiwi are *nocturnal so the Kiwi House is dark inside during the day so visitors can hopefully see the flightless birds foraging for food. (*The southern brown kiwi can be active day and night and trampers on the Rakiura track in Stewart Island had a nice kiwi surprise during the day.)

 On our last visit to the Kiwi House one of the kiwi was in full view, it was intently poking its beak into a log, maybe in search of a tasty worm.
 Kiwi have nostrils on the tips of their long beaks and a strong sense of smell that helps them find food in the dark.